comegrant/dbt_docs_test/projects/data-model/transform/models/silver/pim/_pim__docs.md

 {% docs column__recipe_ingredient_quantity %}

-The amount of an ingredient to be purchased for each recipe variation.
-Also includes home ingredients, i.e. ingredients not to be purchased.
+The amount of an ingredient that is used to make the recipe for each recipe variation.
+These can be fractional, e.g. half a cucumber.
+Also includes home ingredients, i.e. ingredients that are not to be purchased, but rather assumed to be present in the customer's home.
 The unit is specified by the unit label.

 {% enddocs %}